Lars Larson: Career

 On January 31, 2000, The Lars Larson Show began airing on nine radio stations (currently 22) via "The Radio Northwest Network".
 In 2002, Larson was listed in Talkers Magazines Heavy Hundred (the most important radio hosts of 4,000 nationwide) for the first time.
 In July 2003, Larson began filling in for Talk Radio Network talk host Michael Savage.
 On August 14, 2003, Larson was hired by Westwood One Radio Network to host his own show for national syndication.
 The Lars Larson Show officially debuted on Westwood One on September 1, 2003, with 105 affiliates and grew to 175 affiliates.
 On March 19, 2009, Westwood One canceled The Lars Larson Show.
 Larson's national network show re-launched on newly formed Compass Media Networks on March 30, 2009.

 On October 15, 2007, Larson requested that the Oregon State Bar Association investigate whether then Governor of Oregon Ted Kulongoski lied about having knowledge about the sexual abuse of a 14-year-old girl by ex-Governor of Oregon Neil Goldschmidt in the 1970s.
 Kulongoski, a lawyer, has denied knowing anything about Goldschmidt having sex with an underage girl.
 In a story reported in The Oregonian in June 2004, however, former Goldschmidt speechwriter Fred Leonhardt said he told Kulongoski about the abuse as far back as 1994, 10 years before Goldschmidt publicly admitted to it.
 Larson wants the state bar to determine if Kulongoski lied about the matter and whether his bar license should be suspended or revoked.
-After an investigation, the state bar determined that both Kulongowski and Leonhardt were "credible" in their accounts of the matter, and closed the investigation for want of sufficient evidence to continue.
+After an investigation, the state bar determined that both Kulongoski and Leonhardt were "credible" in their accounts of the matter, and closed the investigation for want of sufficient evidence to continue.
 Larson appealed the decision, calling it contradictory; upon appeal, the decision was upheld.
 The general counsel to the bar wrote an email to Larson stating that "given the directly contradictory accounts of the parties and the total absence of any other evidence, I cannot conclude that there is sufficient evidence to form a reasonable belief that misconduct may have occurred", noting that the only evidence against Kulongoski was the testimony of Leonhardt.
 She added that "it is indisputable that memories fade with time and that two people can walk away from the same conversation with very different ideas of what was said."
 Larson has accused the state bar of having "swept this matter under the rug".